walmartdigital/k8s-101/labs/06-deploying-using-flux/06-deploying-using-flux.md

 ## Exercise: View your artifacts in the K8s cluster

-Connect to the frontend-k8s Labs cluster bastion host:
+Connect to the frontend-k8s Labs cluster bastion host (get the full command from your instructor):

 ```
 vault login